 The following elements were measured:

-- Tables presenting all of the data can be found in the Measuring Broadband Canada report.
+Tables presenting all the data can be found in the Measuring Broadband Canada 2020 report.

-- The majority of ISP service offerings, regardless of the access technology in use, met or exceeded their advertised speeds, but with some notable exceptions.
+- Most ISP service offerings, regardless of the access technology in use, met or exceeded their advertised speeds, but with some notable exceptions.

-- Even the highest latencies and packet loss exhibited during testing would be imperceptible to most Canadians accessing common applications on the internet.
-In addition, latency and web-browsing results in Canada compares favorably to those measured in other jurisdictions including the United States.
+- Even the highest latencies and packet loss exhibited during testing would not be noticed by most Canadians accessing common applications on the internet.
+In addition, latency and web-browsing results in Canada compares favourably to those measured in other jurisdictions including the United States.

 - Date modified: